 If it gets the proper amount of sunlight and fertilizer it needs, the blooming starts between 90 – 120 days after planting the bulb.

 So, if you planted it in March, you can expect it to flower between June – July.

 Things required to grow Rajnigandha flower in Pots

 The first thing you need in order to grow the rajnigandha plant at home is its bulb.

 Rajnigandha bulb looks a bit like ginger in shape and color.

 You can get good quality rajnigandha bulbs from any nearby nursery or you can order them online from amazon.

-First thing you will need is a container, a pot or grow bag which is at least 6 inch deep.
+The first thing you will need is a container, a pot, or grow bag that is at least 6 inches deep.

 Make some holes at the bottom of the container for drainage of water and passage of air.
 Otherwise, the standing water will cause root rot.
 This is one of the most essential rules of Gardening at home.